breatheco-de/exercise-pop-baloons-javascript/README.md

 This project comes with the necessary files to start working, but you have two options to start:

 a) Use gitpod: open this link in your browser with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-pop-baloons-javascript.git

 b) You can clone this repository on your local computer:
 ```sh
 $ git clone https://github.com/breatheco-de/exercise-pop-baloons-javascript.git
 ```

+Run the website by typing the following command on your terminal: `$ npx http-server --yes -c-1`

 ## 📝 Instructions